Automated Market Makers

 Automated Market Makers (AMM) power almost every Decentralized Exchange (DEX).

-An Automated Market Maker (AMM) is a Decentralized Exchange (DEX) that offers users the ability to trade at any time for peer to peer transactions through its liquidity pools.
+An Automated Market Maker (AMM) is a Decentralized Exchange (DEX) that offers users the ability to trade at any time for peer-to-peer transactions through its liquidity pools.

-The exact mechanics vary from exchange to exchange, but generally offer low transaction fees, and 100% uptime for as many users as possible.
+The exact mechanics vary from exchange to exchange, but generally offer low transaction fees and 100% uptime for as many users as possible.

 AMMs are able to offer trades through the use of Liquidity Pools.
-The deeper the liquidity, the more assets available to make trades without extreme price changes and slippage.
-Liquidity Providers (LPs) are network participants who deposit their assets into these pools (i.e. virtual, asset-specific reservoirs), and by doing so, come to own a share of that particular pool and a claim to any revenues it produces.
+The deeper the liquidity, the more assets are available to make trades without extreme price changes and slippage.
+Liquidity Providers (LPs) are network participants who deposit their assets into these pools (i.e. virtual, asset-specific reservoirs) and by doing so, come to own a share of that particular pool and a claim to any revenues it produces.

 An AMM is the DeFi equivalent to centralized exchanges, which fill the trade orders through a central authority.
 Due to its automated nature, transactions on the AMM are considered “permissionless.”
 Any user can come to the DEX and make a trade or provide liquidity into a liquidity pool with no registration or KYC.
-Popular DEXs like Uniswap, Sushiswap, PancakeSwap, THORSwap, Astroport, TerraSwap etc. seek to attract deep liquidity and trading volume to stay competitive.
+Popular DEXs like Uniswap, Sushiswap, PancakeSwap, THORSwap, etc. seek to attract deep liquidity and trading volume to stay competitive.